 Modernizing America's electricity infrastructure is one of the U.S. Department of Energy's top priorities.
-The DOE Strategic Plan states that today's electric grid needs to be more efficient, reliable, and secure.
-A modern, smarter electric grid may save consumers money, help our economy run more efficiently, allow rapid growth in renewable energy sources, and enhance energy reliability.
+The nation's electric grid needs to be more efficient, reliable, and secure.
+A modern, smarter electric grid can save consumers money, help the economy run more efficiently, allow rapid growth in renewable energy sources, and enhance energy reliability.
 The Department's research into a variety of tools that will improve advanced system monitoring, visualization, control, operations, and market structure will ultimately modernize the electricity transmission infrastructure to ease congestion, allow for increases in demand, and provide a greater degree of security.

-The Transmission Reliability Program is aligned with this strategic plan and focuses on three subprograms:
+The Transmission Reliability Program is focused on three subprograms:

 - The North American Synchrophasor Initiative